Passbook: Debits and withdrawals

 Withdrawals normally required the account holder to visit the branch where the account was held, where a debit slip or withdrawal slip would be prepared and signed.
 If the teller did not know the account holder, the signature on the slip and the authorities would be checked against the signature card at the branch, before money was paid out.
 In the 1980s, banks adopted the black light signature system for passbooks, which enabled withdrawals to be made from passbooks at a branch other than the one where an account was opened, unless prior arrangements were made to transfer the signature card to the other branch.
 Under this system, the passbook's owner would sign in the back of the passbook in an invisible ink and the signing authorities would also be noted.
 At the paying branch, the signature on the withdrawal slip would be checked against the signature in the book, which required a special ultraviolet reader to read.
 Today, the customer is more commonly verified by PIN and commonly through an automated teller machine.

 Direct banking

 For people who feel uneasy with telephone or online banking, the use of a passbook is an alternative to obtain, in real-time, the account activity without waiting for a bank statement.
 However, unlike some bank statements, some passbooks offer fewer details, replacing easy-to-understand descriptions with short codes.

+Customers still visit their banks to manage their passbook accounts, but banks often keep electronic records of passbook histories and may print transactions directly in passbooks.

+While online banking has largely replaced passbook savings accounts, they’re still available with certain banks.